sawyerbrink/terraform-aws-sawyer/README.md

 # terraform-aws-sawyer
 This is a terraform module to deploy the Sawyer risk &amp; governance solution by SawyerBrink

-For instructions on how to consume the module and require inputsd, please see [the terraform readme](./documentation/terraform.md)
+For instructions on how to consume the module and required inputs, please see [the terraform readme](./documentation/terraform.md)

 <p align="center">
   <img src="https://raw.githubusercontent.com/sawyerbrink/terraform-aws-sawyer/main/static/img/SawyerBrink.png" alt="drawing" width="800" />